ABOUT KZN WOMEN IN BUSINESS

 2018-2019: CHRYSTAL AUSTIN

 Chrystal Austin assumed the helm of the organisation in January 2018.
+During her time as Chair, she was instrumental in the formation of a past chairpersons advisory council.

 2016-2017: MEL GARD

 Mel Gard assumed the helm of the organisation in January 2016.
-Mel came from a strong entrepreneurial and marketing background, and was instrumental in forming the digital communication of KZNWIB.
+Mel came from a strong entrepreneurial and marketing background and was instrumental in forming the digital communication of KZNWIB.
 Under her stewardship, the organisation became a registered NPO and made the largest single donation to its elected charity since the organisation's inception.